application traffic steering

 Bare metal switches

-The first hyperscale design principle is to utilize bare metal switches.
+The first hyperscale design principle utilizes bare metal switches.
 Bare metal switches are Ethernet switches sold without software.
-Disaggregating the hardware from the switches software allows you to build your switch software stack.
-Cheaper in terms of CAPEX and allows you to better tune the operating system to what you need.
+Disaggregating the hardware from the switch software allows you to build your switch software stack.
+It is cheaper in terms of CAPEX and will enable you to tune the operating system to your needs better.
 It gives you the ability to tailor the operations to specific requirements.

 Core and pod design